coderabbitai/coderabbit-docs/blog/how-we-built-cost-effective-generative-ai-application-2023-12-23/blog.md

   of code changes in a PR.

-Our vision is to offer an affordable, AI-driven code review service to developers and organizations of all sizes while supporting the open source community.
-We are particularly mindful of open source projects, understanding the challenges in reviewing community contributions.
-Our goal is to reduce the burden of code reviews for open source maintainers by improving submission quality before the review process begins.
+Our vision is to offer an affordable, AI-driven code review service to developers and organizations of all sizes while supporting the open-source community.
+We are particularly mindful of open-source projects, understanding the challenges in reviewing community contributions.
+Our goal is to reduce the burden of code reviews for open-source maintainers by improving submission quality before the review process begins.

 CodeRabbit's review process is automatically triggered when a PR is opened in